 Because of Sydney’s extensive public transport network, most expats manage to get around without the use of a private car.
 Even those that do have their own vehicle avoid Sydney’s city centre area during peak hours.
 For expats with children, those living further out in the suburbs or those that envisage travelling through Australia for vacations or weekend trips, a private car can be useful.

-Expats staying for longer than three months and planning on driving in Sydney should apply for an NSW Australian driver’s licence.
-Depending on nationality, and in some cases age, some expats may be exempt from tests and can simply exchange their foreign licence for an NSW licence.
+Expats staying for longer than three months and planning on driving in Sydney should apply for a New South Wales driver’s licence.
+Depending on nationality, and in some cases age, some expats may be exempt from tests and can simply exchange their foreign licence for a local licence.
 Others will have to take a knowledge test and driver's test to be granted a local licence.
-Expats should consult with the Roads and Maritime Services NSW to determine whether they qualify for an exemption.

 Cycling in Sydney

 Sydney is a somewhat hilly city, so getting around on a bicycle might not be as easy as one might assume.
 Cyclists also often have to share the road with motorists, so they should take care to respect the rules of the road and be aware of motorists around them.

 The government is working hard to encourage commuters to walk for the benefit of both the environment and their personal health.
 The city's mild temperatures make this possible if travelling locally.
 Some commuters purposefully take public transport only part of the way to their destination and walk the rest of the way.